SimingShan/QBS103/README.md

 ## Usage

-To reproduce the analysis, open the `QBS103.Rproj` file in RStudio and knit the `final_sub.Rmd` file.
+To reproduce the analysis, open the `QBS103.Rproj` file in RStudio and knit the `main.Rmd` file.

 ## License